gebarros/task-manager-api/README.md

 **Observations**

 - The project was developed using SQLite3, but a pre configuration is available to use PostgresSQL
-- Database file (db.sqlite3) will be kept to be analyzed

 **For more information**